yingtaoluo/Causal-Healthcare-Emebedding/README.md

 Some baselines are implemented following the [PyHealth](https://github.com/sunlabuiuc/PyHealth) library.

 ## Citation
 Google scholar may experience a delay for citation generation.
 Sorry for your inconvenience.
+If you're using CHE in your research or applications, please cite using this BibTeX:

 ```
 Y. Luo, Z. Liu and Q. Liu, "Deep Stable Representation Learning on Electronic Health Records," 2022 IEEE International Conference on Data Mining (ICDM), Orlando, FL, USA, 2022, pp. 1077-1082, doi: 10.1109/ICDM54844.2022.00134.